SanUSB/AsyncIOT/README.md

  * https://dl.espressif.com/dl/package_esp32_index.json, http://arduino.esp8266.com/stable/package_esp8266com_index.json

  Open the Boards Manager: Go to Tools > Board > Boards Manager:
  Search for ESP32 and press install button for the "ESP32 by Espressif Systems".
- Search for ESP8266 and press install button for the "ESP8266 by ESP8266 Community".
+Also search for ESP8266 and press install button for the "ESP8266 by ESP8266 Community".

  The dependencies of the universal AsyncIOT tool are the Assync libraries.
 For ESP8266 are ESPAsyncTCP and ESPAsyncWebServer at: